okeeffed/cheat-sheets/Advanced-React-Redux.md

 - Morgan is a logging framework - quite good for giving the type of requests!
 - Cors allows you the server to use Cross Origin.
 - bodyParser will parse incoming requests.
 At the moment, it's just for JSON but you may need to change this if you are expecting a file etc.

+### Seeing the MongoDB Database

+Worthwhile downloading `Robomongo` if you are keen to visually see a GUI with MongoDB.